 The Curriculum and General Education Committee relies on two committees to focus on specific tasks or issues.

-The Distance Learning & Education Committee reviews and makes recommendations regarding whether to offer courses in a hybrid or online modality.
+The Distance Learning & Education Committee reviews and makes recommendations regarding whether to offer courses in a distance education modality.

-The Student Learning Outcomes Assessment Steering Committee (SLOASC) reviews SLOs.
+The Student Learning Outcomes Assessment Steering Committee (SLOASC) reviews all SLOs for clarity and measurability, including Program and Course level learning outcomes.

 Self-Evaluation: